Sunny Deol: 1985–1989: Early success in action-drama

-1990–2003: Established stardom
+1990–2003: Established actor

 Deol starred as a boxer avenging his brother's death in Ghayal (1990), directed by debutant Rajkumar Santoshi; for which he received widespread critical acclaim.
 The film became the year's second highest-grossing film worldwide and the highest-grossing film domestically.
 The film grossed ₹20 crore and was declared a blockbuster by Box Office India.
 The film won him the Filmfare Award for Best Actor and the National Film Award – Special Jury Award (Feature Film).
 The success of the film established Deol as a bonafide box office draw and the film recorded a large repeat audience.
 Ghayal was rereleased many times throughout the 90s and grossed several times more than its original run, with many theatres showing it to packed houses.
 It is the second most successful Indian film in repeat runs, behind only Sholay.

 Due to the overwhelming success of Ghayal, Deol enjoyed a very successful period throughout the 90s.
 From 1991 to 2001, he delivered back-to-back successes.
 Starting with Yodha in 1991 in which he co-starred alongside Sanjay Dutt.
 It received mostly average reviews and earned ₹12.95 crore against a budget of ₹2.85 crore.
 The same year, Narsimha, where he played a strongman who rebels against a politician, was another success and emerged as the 8th highest grossing Indian film of 1991.

 In 1992, he appeared in his only release Vishwatma.
 The film received critical acclaim upon release from contemporary as well as modern critics, with praise drawn towards its screenplay and action sequences.
 It earned over ₹9.5 crore in its total theatrical run worldwide and was the sixth highest-grossing Indian film of 1992.
 It proved to be a major launchpad for Chunky Pandey as well as for debutanté Divya Bharti.
 The film is best remembered today for its decade-defining song "Saat Samundar Paar", which featured Deol and Bharti.

 1993 was a noteworthy year for Deol as he starred in four major films of the year: Lootere, Kshatriya, Damini and Darr.
 Lootere was an action film where Deol played a cop investing the murder of his colleague with the help of a bar dancer.
 It ranked among the biggest hits of that year.
 In Kshatriya, he appeared as a royal warrior caught in the rivalry between two Rajput clans.
 The film featured a star cast of Sanjay Dutt, Sunil Dutt, Dharmendra, Vinod Khanna, Rakhee Gulzar, Meenakshi Seshadri, Raveena Tandon and Divya Bharti.
 Released worldwide on 26 March 1993, it recorded a record-breaking opening at the box office.
 Although it was well received by both critics and audiences, the film was withdrawn from theatres shortly after release due to Sanjay Dutt's involvement in 1993 Bombay bombings case.